OpenFn/docs/adaptors/msgraph.md

 The MS Graph Rest API also allows authorized users to build new applications that deliver value to users within and outside the organization.

-OpenFn Adaptor for MS Graph allows users to seamlessly authenticate and integrate with the Microsoft 365 platform to access data or perform specific workflow-driven operations on behalf of a tenant or a user within the Microsoft 365 instance.
+The OpenFn Adaptor for MS Graph allows users to seamlessly authenticate and integrate with the Microsoft 365 platform to access data or perform specific workflow-driven operations on behalf of a tenant or a user within the Microsoft 365 instance.
 For example, the MSgraph Adaptor allows users to build OpenFn workflows to access documents stored in SharePoint, create or update files, and manage permissions.
-Another use case is building a workflow to connect with a Microsoft users emails, calendar, and contacts to read and manage specific information directly.
+Another use case is building a workflow to connect with a Microsoft user's emails, calendar, and contacts to read and manage specific information directly.